Jasmine Field, North Sea, United Kingdom

 ConocoPhillips is the operator of the field with 36.5% interest.
 Eni (33%) and BG Group (30.5%) are the other licensees in the project.
 Jasmine lies close to ConocoPhillips' producing fields, Jade and Judy.

 In October 2010, the UK government approved the development of the Jasmine field.
-First production from the field is expected towards the end of 2012.
-At peak, the field is expected to produce at the rate of 88,000boepd.
+The first production from the field was achieved in November 2013.

 The Jasmine field was discovered in 2006 by the discovery well 30/6-6.
 An exploration well 30/6-06 and sidetrack well 30/6-06Z found hydrocarbon reserves in the reservoir.